 Also, a recent survey made by LawCare shows up that the majority of lawyers affirm that partners should show a higher consciousness for inclusivity and well-being by a “change of

 This survey is also useful because proved that when young solicitors were asked about the concern among colleagues about well-being and fair treatment, the numbers fall in a 10% when it was clarified that by colleagues they were referring to partners.

-Due to these results, LawCare recommends firm managers to “better communicate their inclusion and wellbeing policies” and “consider alternate resourcing models to satisfy client demand, and to open dialogue with their clients on issues as inclusion and wellbeing.”
+Due to these results, LawCare recommends firm managers to “better communicate their inclusion and wellbeing policies” and “consider alternate resourcing models to satisfy client demand, and to open a dialogue with their clients on issues as inclusion and wellbeing.”

 The commitment of the MHILP to the legal profession

-The MHILP is fully committed to mental health among legal professionals and Legal Sciences students.
-For this reason, we publically announce that, in March, the Council of Government of the MHILP will meet in London with LawCare’s CEO, Elizabeth Rimmer, who we publically thank for her availability and kindness on showing us how LawCare functions and the advances that they are doing on fostering English lawyers’ well-being.
+The MHILP is fully committed to mental health among legal professionals and law students.
+For this reason, we publically announce that, in March, the Council of Government of the MHILP will meet in London with LawCare’s CEO, Elizabeth Rimmer, who we publically thank for her availability and kindness on showing us how LawCare works and the advances that they are doing on fostering English lawyers’ well-being.
 LawCare is, without any trace of doubt, a model for the MHILP and an institution with which we wish to collaborate.